box-products/handbook/international-travel-guide.md

 data like source code, passwords, and customer account data.
 Yikes!
 We need to take some precautionary measures to safeguard our data.

 (What's a work device?
-Anything you have company data on: your laptop where you work with Box Products source code; your tablet where you read Box Products email; your phone where you use the Box Products app; etc.)
+Anything you have company data on: your laptop where you work with SALT Insure source code; your tablet where you read SALT Insure email; your phone where you use the SALT Insure app; etc.)

 ### TL;DR: Don't Travel With Work Data